Skip to content

 You may have noticed that the AC / DC converters on Dark Matter are British-made Vigortronix.
 Consistent with all of Dark Matter's components, I want the best.

-Dark Matter's installation does require some original components to be removed but no holes need to be drilled, no PCBs need to be cut and there are no other permanent changes that to be performed, Dark Matter has a fully reversible installation meaning that you can uninstall Dark Matter and return your Simmons SDS7 back to factory at any time.
+Dark Matter's installation does require some original components to be removed but no holes need to be drilled, no PCBs need to be cut and there are no other permanent changes that need to be performed, Dark Matter has a fully reversible installation meaning that you can uninstall Dark Matter and return your Simmons SDS7 back to factory at any time.
 Why you would want to do that, I don't know but the option is always there.

-The installation of Dark Matter isn't particularly difficult, especially if you're patient and prepared to take your time.
+Although quite involved, the installation of Dark Matter isn't particularly difficult, especially if you're patient and prepared to take your time.
 You should however, be familiar with SDS7's unique and quirky personality.

 Simmons was no doubt, an innovator and its products certainly inspired a whole branch of music technology as well as music itself but the company also had its failings.
 One of them was a severe lack of production engineering and another was an equal lack of quality control.
 Some aspects of the SDS7 design are seriously frustrating and appreciating an inconsistency in manufacturing and quality, small differences between individual instruments, can be really annoying.